Automated data validation: an industrial experience report: The RESTORE package and take-away messages

 \subsection{Validation}

 The RESTORE R package has been institutionalized into EA's product development cycle.
 The data scientists use the package to detect defects in the new vintage of the datasets.
-To assess the benefits of the package, we seek an answer to the following two questions:
+To assess the benefits of the package, we seek an answer to the following question.